gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

         ]
 ```

-We can improve the design by thickening the lines, giving them their standard tube line colours and tweeking the legend:
+We can improve the design by thickening the lines, giving them their standard tube line colours and moving the legend to the bottom-right corner:

 ```elm {l=hidden}
 tubeLineColors : List ScaleProperty